-A Brand New Boxed Weber/Edelbrock 500 CFM Carburettor .
-This listing is for the Carb only but we can supply the system with manifold and with a complete fitting kit also, see our other listings for details.
+A brand new in box Weber/Edelbrock 500 CFM Carburettor .
+This listing is for the Carb only but we can supply the a complete kit featuring inlet manifold, gaskets, and all the small parts needed to complete the job.
+Please see our other items.

 Why we don't sell The Holly Carbs for Rover V8.